List of Altair: A Record of Battles characters: Turkey Stratocracy

-A 35-year-old (33 at the start of the series) man, Süleyman is a spymaster known as the Göz Kulak Başkan ("chief of eyes and ears") of the Türkiye spy network for Zağanos and constantly travels around the world to maintain its efficiency.
+A 35-year-old (33 at the start of the series) man, Süleyman is a spymaster known as the Göz Kulak Başkan ("chief of eyes and ears") of the Turkey spy network for Zağanos and constantly travels around the world to maintain its efficiency.
 Like Mahmut, he is a survivor from the Tuğril tribe, having been away from the village during its destruction.
 Süleyman is a former assistant of Giovanni di Orsani, but left his service once he heard of the Tuğril tribe massacre.
-Devastated over his family's death, Süleyman wandered aimlessly over Türkiye until he met a fourteen-year-old Zağanos and took up his offer to forge a spy network five years later.
+Devastated over his family's death, Süleyman wandered aimlessly over Turkey until he met a fourteen-year-old Zağanos and took up his offer to forge a spy network five years later.
 Süleyman is typically easy-going and friendly, allowing him to befriend others and help build the spy network.
-After meeting Mahmut for the first time, Süleyman becomes a mentor-like figure to him and shares the same desire to maintain peace for Türkiye.
+After meeting Mahmut for the first time, Süleyman becomes a mentor-like figure to him and shares the same desire to maintain peace for Turkey.
 As a falconer, he owns a golden eagle named Caterina and is able to direct her to deadly effect in combat.